Integer-only Quantized Transformers for Embedded FPGA-based Time-series Forecasting in AIoT: Experiments and Results

 \subsection{Experiments Setup}

 Each model configuration underwent 50 training sessions consisting of 100 epochs, with early stopping implemented to prevent overfitting.
 We used a batch size of 256 and the Adam optimizer with standard parameters ($\beta_1 \!=\!
 0.9$, $\beta_2 \!=\!
 0.98$, $\epsilon \!=\!
 10^{-9}$).
 The learning rate was initialized at 0.001, with a scheduler having a step size of 3 and a decay factor $\gamma$ of 0.5 for dynamic adjustment during training.
 These training sessions were conducted on an NVIDIA GeForce RTX 2080 SUPER GPU, utilizing CUDA 11.0 and PyTorch 3.11 within the Ubuntu 20.04.6 LTS.
 The objective metric for training was the minimization of the Mean Squared Error.
 The Mean Squared Loss function guided the training process.
 Post-training, we applied an inverse transformation to the model’s outputs and normalized target values to compute the Root Mean Square Error (RMSE) on the test data as the evaluation metric.
 To generate the accelerator, Python scripts were used to translate the trained quantized model by passing its model and quantization parameters to VHDL templates, which resulted in corresponding VHDL files.
 We then used GHDL simulations to estimate the number of clock cycles required per inference.
 The accelerator design was synthesized using Vivado, generating comprehensive reports on resource utilization, timing, and power consumption.
 Finally, the accelerators were validated on real hardware to assess the effectiveness and efficiency of our FPGA implementation.
+Relevant source code is provided in the accompanying GitHub repository\footnote{\url{https://github.com/tianheng-ling/TinyTransformer4TS}}.